-Before coming to school each day, all staff and students must complete the Alberta government's COVID-19 Information Screening Questionnaire, which is available in multiple languages, to determine whether they can attend or must stay home.
+Before coming to school each day, all staff and students must complete the Alberta's Daily Checklist, which is available in multiple languages, to determine whether they can attend or must stay home.
 Students who have any symptoms noted on the questionnaire cannot attend school.
 The form does not need to be submitted to the office.
 If your child has any symptoms, contact your school office to let your child's school know.
-Everyone who enters a school will see a sign that reminds them to complete the daily COVID-19 Information Screening Questionnaire before entering the building.
+Everyone who enters a school will see a sign that reminds them to complete the daily Alberta's Daily Checklist before entering the building.
+On November 18, 2020, Dr. Deena Hinshaw explained that employers need to ensure that employees do not stay at work if symptomatic.
+We continue to be dedicated to daily screening for all staff, students, and visitors to our schools.